paireks/dotbim/DeveloperTips.md

 If you're into Python, go with dotbimpy library (MIT License, available on PyPi): https://github.com/paireks/dotbimpy

+If you're into Typescript, go with dotbim-ts library (MIT License, available on npm and Yarn): https://github.com/baid-group/dotbim-ts

 ### Apps

 You will find all other libraries or apps working with .bim files here: https://github.com/paireks/dotbim#apps